Soldelli/gait_anomaly_detection/pre-processing/README.md

 ```

 ## MATLAB integration
-Several of the functions used in this part of the project have been implemented in MATLAB.
+Several of the functions used in this part of the project has been implemented in MATLAB.
 To run the code it is mandatory that a version of MATLAB R2014b or later is installed on the machine you want to use.</br>

 After installing a valid version of MATLAB, follow these steps to set up the **MATLAB Engine API for Python** ([source](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html)):